gurujada/live_table/docs/quick-start.md

 - For joined fields, use `assoc: {:alias_name, :field}` where alias_name matches your query alias

 **Styling looks wrong?**
-- Ensure Tailwind CSS is properly configured
+- Ensure your Tailwind CSS build is processing LiveTable's lib directory
-- Check that LiveTable CSS is imported
-- Verify Tailwind is processing LiveTable classes
+- LiveTable depends on [SutraUI](https://github.com/gurujada/sutra_ui) for components

 ## Learn More